Feyerabend/vm/debug/README.md

 While debugging the programs that the VM executes is crucial, ensuring the VM itself functions correctly is equally important.
-Developing a suite of test programs not only helps in specifying the machine’s behavior but also aids in validating its consistency when the VM is ported to other platforms.
+Developing a suite of test programs not only helps in specifying the machine's behavior but also aids in validating its consistency when the VM is ported to other platforms.